 In each active email message have many configuration options.
 You can always turn a feature on or off in a message and/or configure how that feature is going to work.
 By default, Courier will zip the files you attach.
 If you attach just one file, referred to as single files, they will be zipped if not listed in the exclusions (archive files and some others that will not compress well).
 Additionally, if the Zip file that Courier builds is 5 MB or larger in size, you will be asked to select a cloud service to which you will then have to login.
 Courier will upload the Zip file to your selected cloud service and insert a link to the Zip file for the receiver to download the Zip file.

 The picture above shows the WinZip Courier section of the Message tab in an active Outlook email message.
-Please note the vertical line that separates three features on the left side from six features on the right side of this section.
+Please note the vertical line that separates three features on the left side from five features on the right side of this section.